Lonnie Walker IV NBA Playoffs Player Props: Lakers vs. Nuggets

 Lonnie Walker IV Insights vs. the Nuggets

-- This season, Lonnie Walker IV has made 4.2 field goals per game, which adds up to 6.7% of his team's total makes.
+- Walker is averaging 4.4 three-point field goal attempts per game this season, which is 9.7% of his team's attempts from beyond the arc.

-- Walker is averaging 4.4 three-point field goal attempts per game this season, which is 9.7% of his team's shots from beyond the arc.
+- Walker's opponents, the Nuggets, have one of the NBA's slowest tempos with 99.5 possessions per game, while his Lakers average the second-most possessions per game with 104.8.

-- Defensively, the Nuggets are eighth in the NBA, giving up 112.5 points per game.
+- Allowing 112.5 points per game, the Nuggets are the eighth-ranked squad in the NBA defensively.

-- On the glass, the Nuggets are No. 1 in the NBA, conceding 40.8 rebounds per game.
+- The Nuggets are the best squad in the NBA, allowing 40.8 rebounds per contest.

-- Conceding 25.7 assists per contest, the Nuggets are the 15th-ranked squad in the league.
+- Looking at assists, the Nuggets have conceded 25.7 per game, 15th in the league.

 - Looking at 3-pointers, the Nuggets are third in the league, allowing 11.4 makes per game.